top of page

 IMG_1032.jpeg

-Daria Lasc is a second-year PhD student in the Clinical Psychology program.
+Daria Lasc is a third-year PhD student in the Clinical Psychology program.
 Daria graduated from the University of California, Irvine in 2019 with her BS in Cognitive Science.
 Her research interests are in cognitive development and the development of early assessment and intervention tools for children with developmental and intellectual disabilities.
 Her clinical interests are in neuropsychological assessment and child and adolescent psychopathology.
 As a graduate student for Dr. Yang, Daria is researching spatial abilities in typically developing children and children with Down Syndrome.

 Stephanie Grinshpun